riubadesu/DS-Test-2025/task2/readme.md

 3. Training configurations can be modified in the respective script files

 ## Technical Details
-- NER Model: Transformer-based architecture optimized for entity recognition
+- NER Model: utilizes a BERT-based transformer model.
-- Image Classification: Deep learning model with support for 10+ animal classes
+- Image Classification: Uses a pre-trained ResNet50 model.
-- Pipeline Integration: Efficient processing pipeline with minimal latency

 Note: Pre-trained models are available for immediate use without training.
 Refer to the download instructions in the Getting Started section.